 Community Paramedicine Certification

 The community paramedicine program provides specialized training to paramedics to address gaps in a community’s health care system.
 Community paramedics work under local medical care as part of a community-based team of health and social service providers.
-Seminole State’s program, offered in partnership with the Florida Department of Health, is open to paramedics who hold a Florida certification.
+Seminole State’s program is open to paramedics who hold a Florida certification.
 Through the program, participants will learn to:

 • Identify community health needs